 Ask enthusiasts what the lap record is for a production car around the Nürburgring, and you’re bound to get different answers.
 If you consider the Radical SR8 LM to be a production car, the record stands at 6:48; if you’re looking for a more mainstream manufacturer of production cars, the new Porsche GT2 RS has the best lap time at 7:18.

 Ask someone what the best lap time is for a front-wheel-drive car around the Nürburgring, and you’re likely to be met with a blank stare.
-Compared to rear drive or all-wheel drive cars, FWD cars are quite a bit further down on the list.
-In fact, you need to cross the eight-minute barrier before you come across a lap time for a front-drive car.
+Compared to rear-drive or all-wheel-drive cars, front-wheel-drive models are quite a bit further down on the list.
+In fact, you need to cross the eight-minute barrier before you come across a lap time for a front-driver.

 In 2008, Renault set the FWD lap record of 8:16.9 in a Megane RS R26.R; it’s fitting, then, that the French manufacturer just shattered the existing record in a Renault Megane RS Trophy.
 How fast did it lap the Green Hell?
 It shaved nearly nine seconds off the previous car’s best lap time, rounding the circuit in 8:07.97.
 Sadly, as we told you in last week’s write up of the Megane RS Trophy, we won’t be seeing the 265-horsepower hot hatch in the United States any time soon.
 Like Ford’s salivation-inducing Focus RS, the Megane RS Trophy is for Euros only.